International Travel

 2. Amsterdam-Madrid by Train

 There are no direct rail services between Amsterdam and Madrid and no plans in the future for such a service.
-However, it is possible to travel by rail from Amsterdam to Madrid using daytime services and making connections either in Paris, France and Barcelona or via Brussels, Valence and Barcelona.
+However, it is possible to travel by rail from Amsterdam to Madrid using daytime services and making connections in Paris, France and Barcelona.

 An overnight stopover in either Paris or Barcelona will be required.